Lagrangian blow-ups, blow-downs, and applications to real packing: Abstract

 \section{Abstract}

 Given a symplectic manifold $(M,\omega)$ and a Lagrangian submanifold $L$, we construct versions of the symplectic blow-up and blow-down which are defined relative to $L$.
-Furthermore, we show that if $M$ admits an anti-symplectic involution $\phi$, i.e. a diffeomorphism such that $\phi^2=Id$ and $\phi^*\omega=-\omega$, and we blow-up an appropriately symmetric embedding of symplectic balls, then there exists an antisymplectic involution on the blow-up $\tilde{M}$ as well.
-We derive a homological condition for real Lagrangian surfaces $L=\text{Fix}(\phi)$ which determines when the topology of $L$ changes after a blow down, and we then use these constructions to study the relative packing numbers for $(\mathbb{C}P^2,\mathbb{R}P^2)$.
+We further show that if $M$ admits an anti-symplectic involution $\phi$, i.e. a diffeomorphism such that $\phi^2=Id$ and $\phi^*\omega=-\omega$, and we blow-up an appropriately symmetric embedding of symplectic balls, then there exists an antisymplectic involution on the blow-up $\tilde{M}$ as well.
+We then derive a homological condition for real Lagrangian surfaces $L=\text{Fix}(\phi)$ which determines when the topology of $L$ changes after a blow down, and we use these constructions to study the relative packing numbers and packing stability for real symplectic four manifolds which are non-Seiberg-Witten simple.